Chapter 13: The Lie of Dormancy

 Calla was at her desk.

 The office was quiet at midday — half the staff on field assignments, the rest at lunch.
-Calla sat at the fourth station from the door, beneath the gas lamp that burned at its highest setting, her survey journal open and her pen moving in the precise, unhurried rhythm of a Calibrator transcribing pressure readings.
+Calla sat at the fourth station from the door, beneath the gas lamp at its highest setting.
+Survey journal open.
+Pen moving in the precise, unhurried rhythm of a Calibrator transcribing pressure readings.

-She carried two images down the corridor: the seventy crossed circles on the maps in her boarding house, and Calla’s pen, moving with the precision of a woman who had chosen not to follow the resonance from the rock.
+Tessa took the lateral charts and left.
+She carried two things down the corridor: the seventy crossed circles on the maps in her boarding house, and the image of Calla’s hand pressing against wood, reaching for a signal the institution had told her did not exist.

 She found Nessa Vyre in the upper Basin survey office.